Hayao Miyazaki: Views

-Miyazaki has often criticized the state of the animation industry, stating that some animators lack a foundational understanding of their subjects and do not prioritize realism.
+Miyazaki labels Studio Ghibli's productions as manga eiga ('manga films' or 'cartoon films') instead of anime to avoid the overexpressed style and associated subculture, instead striving for a more realistic and cinematic approach for children or general audiences as done historically.
+He has often criticized the state of the animation industry, stating that some animators lack a foundational understanding of their subjects and do not prioritize realism.
 He is particularly critical of Japanese animation, saying that anime is "produced by humans who can't stand looking at other humans ... that's why the industry is full of otaku !"
 He has frequently criticized otaku, including "fanatics" of guns and fighter aircraft, declaring it a "fetish" and refusing to identify himself as such.
 He bemoaned the state of Disney animated films in 1988, saying "they show nothing but contempt for the audience".

-Miyazaki has criticized the use of artificial intelligence (AI) in animation.
-When shown an animated zombie generated by artificial intelligence in 2016, Miyazaki was reminded of his friend with a disability and felt the animator "has no idea what pain is whatsoever"; he was "utterly disgusted" by the work, which he called "an insult to life itself", with no plans to use artificial intelligence at Studio Ghibli.
-Miyazaki's comments resurfaced in March 2025 after the generative artificial intelligence model ChatGPT was updated to produce works strongly resembling artists' styles, including Studio Ghibli's.
+Miyazaki was "utterly disgusted" when shown an animated zombie generated by artificial intelligence (AI) in 2016, reminded of his friend with a disability.
+He felt the animator "has no idea what pain is whatsoever", calling it "an insult to life itself", and expressed no interest in using the technology.
+In 2018, he clarified that his concern was about the comedic intent behind the zombie, and noted the "ridiculous" outcomes of overzealous reliance on artificial intelligence.
+Miyazaki's original comments resurfaced in March 2025 after the generative AI model ChatGPT was updated to produce works strongly resembling artists' styles, including Studio Ghibli's.
 Many criticized the update, citing Miyazaki's comments; actress and director Zelda Williams wrote "fuck AI", noting Miyazaki would "absolutely despise the technological piracy and negative effects on our environment".
+Miyazaki's son, Goro, said that Studio Ghibli executives were largely agnostic about the tool, comparing it to amateur fan creations; Suzuki declined to discuss it as he felt most users would quickly become bored, and said that Miyazaki was not aware of generative AI.

 Miyazaki considers himself "traditionally ... a leftist in terms of emotional affinity", emphasizing his commitment to his ideals despite changing political and economic landscapes.
 He abandoned his Marxist values while creating Nausicaä of the Valley of the Wind as he felt Nausicaä's status in an elite class did not affect her class consciousness, recognizing that "No matter what class people are born into, idiots are still idiots and good people are still good".
 After the release of The Wind Rises in 2013, Miyazaki recognized leftist values in his movies, citing his influence by communism as defined by Karl Marx, but criticized real experiments of socialism in countries like the Soviet Union.